Dhananjay2809/AgriLink/AllNotes.md

 3. I also connected the Frontend with the Backend so the frontend send the request to the backend , ans generate the response from the backend.
 4. Like when i login in to my website , the user login info checks in the database, if the information is present in the database, login successfull , otherwise it sends the invalid credintials.
 5. If the user send the follow request to the other user , by simply search from the search box , and the cancel the request , other user accept the request , and reject the request.
 6. When the request is accepted , it automatically upadates the followers and the following of the user.
+I aso implement the feature, where the user search the user from the DB.
 7. And user check hs profile and the edit the profile and also add his profile pic, and delete his profile pic.
 Ans also user create the posts , it is add in the db, and the image and the video , is upload to the directly CLoudinary , and it genreates the cloudinary link of the image and it stores in the mongoDB
 8. Now i deploy this website on the AWS. and add the new features after that(live chat by the websocket, and notification method , call method, and the otp method, and the map method , to find the location from the device)